The Microverse Trials is one of the most important parts of the application process.

 At the end of each project, you will rate your partner’s English, coding, and collaboration skills, and each of your partners will do the same for you.

-- To give you the opportunity to try what a typical day in the full-time program will be like.
+The Trials give you the opportunity to try what a typical day in the full-time program will be like.
 This project gives you the chance to spend 4 hours working hard with another developer while determining if this is something that you want to do for the next 12 months of your life as a Microverse student.
 If you don't enjoy the Trials, Microverse is maybe not the best choice for you.